 The HoffmanLaw Office represents drivers who have been issued tickets for passing a stopped school bus that are assigned to the various Lake County, Illinois traffic courts, including the courthouses located in Mundelein, Park City, Round Lake Beach and downtown Waukegan.
-Attorney Matt Hoffman is a former Lake County Assistant State's Attorney and has handled passing stopped school bus tickets throughout the Lake County court system for fifteen years.
+Attorney Matt Hoffman is a former Lake County Assistant State's Attorney and has handled passing stopped school bus tickets throughout the Lake County court system for seventeen years.
 The HoffmanLaw Office has helped many clients avoid mandatory convictions for this offense and also avoid the mandatory suspension of their driving privileges.
 The HoffmanLaw Office offers a free consultation on every case.

 Section 11-1414 of the Illinois Vehicle Code defines the charge of passing a stopped school bus.
 Under this law, drivers must stop before meeting or overtaking, from either direction, any school bus that is stopped at any location for the purpose of receiving or discharging students.
 Drivers are required to stop before reaching the school bus when the “stop signal arm” on the driver’s side of the bus is extended and the red flashing lamps on the bus are activated.